AntoineUserName/Kestrel-Fusion-Launcher/README.md

 # Installation

-1. You need to extract the game files (I can't explain here how to make it sorry).
+1. You need to extract the game .DAT files using [(QuickBMS)](https://www.youtube.com/watch?v=_EQ3hPrh0V8).

 2. Download the setup : [https://github.com/AntoineUserName/Kestrel-Fusion-Launcher/releases/download/last-installer/Kestrel.Fusion.Launcher.Setup.exe](https://github.com/AntoineUserName/Kestrel-Fusion-Launcher/releases/download/last-installer/Kestrel.Fusion.Launcher.Setup.exe)

 3. Open it, if you have windows warning click on "more info" and "run anyway".

-5. Complete the installer installation, open the app, if you have windows warning click on "more info" and "run anyway"
+5. Complete the installation, open the app, if you have windows warning click on "more info" and "run anyway"

-6. The app ask you the exe game file, so choose the .exe file of the game.
+6. The app will ask you to locate the exe file of the game, so locate your game's install location and select it.

 # Using a mod

-Open the app and active the mod by the checkbox of the mod profile.
+Open the app, and then active a mod by clicking the checkbox for each one you would like to enable.

 # Adding a mod